Table of Contents

 The College of Law will generally calculate both interim class ranks and final graduation class ranks.

 Interim ranks in general: For the purpose of interim ranking, students who began taking courses within FSU-COL between August 1 of one year and July 31 of the following year will be grouped together as a cohort.
 The interim rank will indicate the performance of each student relative to their cohort, as measured by their GPA in FSU-COL courses up to the date when the ranks are calculated.
 Interim class ranks are computed after the fall and spring semesters and shall not include courses completed in the following summer term.
-No student who has not completed at least eleven credit-hours of FSU-COL course work in a semester shall be included within the rank calculations for that semester.
+No student who has not completed at least eleven credit hours of FSU-COL course work in a semester shall be included within the rank calculations for that semester.
 Interim ranks will only be reported following each cohort’s first six semesters of law school.

 Interim ranks for first-year students: First-year students will receive a regular class rank at the end of the fall and spring semesters.
-First-year spring ranks may be recalculated in the discretion of the Associate Dean for Academic Affairs if there are significant enrollment differences (e.g., outgoing transfers) after the end of a class’s first year at the College.
+First-year spring ranks may be recalculated at the discretion of the Associate Dean for Academic Affairs if there are significant enrollment differences (e.g., outgoing transfers) after the end of a class’s first year at the College.
 For the purposes of this rule, a first-year student is anyone who started attending FSU-COL less than one year before the date when a rank would be calculated.

 Interim ranks for upper-class students: Once a student has been attending law school for at least one calendar year, they will receive both a regular interim rank and an upper-class rank at the end of each fall and spring semester.
 Upper-class ranks will indicate the students’ relative GPAs for all courses except those that are part of the required first-year curriculum.

-For transfer students, the college will report an upper-class rank, but not a regular interim rank.
+For transfer students, the college will report an upper-class rank but not a regular interim rank.
 To the extent that transfer students started their legal education earlier or later than an FSU-COL cohort, they will be grouped with the nearest FSU-COL cohort for purposes of calculating the upper-class rank.

 Graduation class ranks: The final graduation class rank is determined by taking into account all students who graduate with the J.D. degree between September of one year and August of the following year.
 All students, including joint graduate pathway students, are ranked based on the class in which they graduate.